freewili/freewili_webdocs/docs/freewili-firmware-update.md

 2) Hold the red button and plug in USB.

-3) The host computer will show Free Wil-i as a flash drive.
+3) The host computer will show Free FREE-WiLi as a flash drive.

 4) Copy the UF2 file to the flash drive.
 Allow firmware to update.

-5) When done Free Wil-i will disconnect from USB and reconnect as a USB COM Port (normal operation)
+5) When done FREE-WiLi will disconnect from USB and reconnect as a USB COM Port (normal operation)